 Vitamin C is a major antioxidant that most mammals produce by themselves and don’t need from external sources, but we lost that ability and need to get it from food.

-A lot of people on a Paleo diet will argue that eating a low carbohydrate diet prevents from vitamin C deficiency because carbohydrates compete with vitamin C for absorption in the cell, but in a state of disease or infection, simply avoiding a deficiency is not a good idea.
+A lot of people on a Paleo diet will argue that eating a low carbohydrate diet prevents vitamin C deficiency because carbohydrates compete with vitamin C for absorption in the cell, but in a state of disease or infection, simply avoiding a deficiency is not a good idea.

 Vitamin C as well as other antioxidants like selenium and vitamin E are very important and used heavily when the body is dealing with an infection or is trying to heal tissues.

-Studies have even showed that some infections otherwise very difficult to cure have been cured in record time with high dose vitamin C. It’s likely that our ancestors had access to wild plants that had a very high vitamin C content and getting that much vitamin C from external sources might be a reason why we lost the ability to produce it ourselves.
+Studies have even shown that some infections otherwise very difficult to cure have been cured in record time with high dose vitamin C. It’s likely that our ancestors had access to wild plants that had a very high vitamin C content and getting that much vitamin C from external sources might be a reason why we lost the ability to produce it ourselves.

 The chief antioxidant of the body though is called glutathione and is produced mainly by the liver.
 It’s important to help the body maximize its production of glutathione.
 Vitamin C as well as N-acetylcysteine (NAC) are useful to help the body produce glutathione.